TreeMind: Automatically Reproducing Android Bug Reports via LLM-empowered Monte Carlo Tree Search: Methodology

 \subsection{LLM-empowered Monte Carlo Tree Search}

-We integrate an LLM-based multi-agent framework with MCTS to enable effective exploration in the large and complex state space of bug reproduction.
-The state space is modeled as a Monte Carlo search tree, where each node represents an app state during reproduction and each edge corresponds to an input action that triggers the transition between the states.
-This integration forms a closed-loop and feedback-driven process, where MCTS drives strategic and goal-directed exploration, while LLM-guided agents provide high-level semantic understanding of the reproduction context to support the decision-making of MCTS.
-By leveraging incremental feedback, the agents help MCTS adapt its exploration strategy dynamically.
+We integrate an LLM-based multi-agent framework with MCTS to enable effective searching in the large and complex state space of bug reproduction.
+The state space is modeled as a Monte Carlo search tree, where each node represents a state during reproduction and each edge corresponds to an input action that triggers the transition between the states.
+Here, a state refers to a snapshot of an app's UI at a specific point during its execution, including the screen layout, visible elements, and their interactive properties.
+This integration forms a closed-loop and feedback-driven process, where MCTS drives strategic and goal-directed searching, while LLM-guided agents provide high-level semantic understanding of the reproduction context to support the decision-making of MCTS.
+By leveraging incremental feedback, the agents help MCTS adjust its searching strategy dynamically.

 To operationalize this integration, we introduce LLM-guided agents into the expansion and simulation stages of MCTS, where high-level semantic reasoning and adaptive decision-making are essential.
-In contrast, the selection and backpropagation, which primarily involve numerical computations, are implemented without LLMs.
-Instead, we apply task-specific customization for these two stages to better support the requirements of bug reproduction.
-We now describe each of the four stages in detail.
+Moreover, the selection and backpropagation, which primarily involve numerical computations, are implemented without LLMs.
+Instead, we apply task-specific adaption for these two stages to better support the requirements of bug reproduction.